Mo7amed-logic/selenium_swift/README.md

 ```
 - **File Download Logic:** The method retrieves all links on the page and checks if they end with the `.pdf` extension.
 If so, it clicks the link to start the download.

-- **Waiting for Downloads:** The await `page.wait_for_Download(self.path_download)` statement ensures that the method waits until the download is completed before browser close all the tabs.
+- **Waiting for Downloads:** The await `page.wait_for_Download(self.path_download)` statement ensures that the method waits until the download is completed before BrowserManager close all the tabs.

 #### Step 3: Implement the `tab_upload` Method
 The `tab_upload` method will navigate to a file upload page, locate the file input element, and upload a specified file.